 What Does an Identity Theft Attorney Do?

-Identity theft is the type of crime that can cause significant damage that lingers for many years, especially when it results in a negative credit history or reputational harm.
-Because of this, it's important to take immediate action to protect yourself if you find that your identity has been stolen.
+Identity theft is the type of crime that can cause significant damage and lingers for many years.
+The damage is particularly lasting when it hurts your credit history or reputation.
+Taking immediate action to protect yourself is essential if someone steals your identity.

-Fortunately, there are many resources that can help you recover from identity theft and protect your identity in the future.
-Identity theft attorneys are one such resource.
-These attorneys have experience with protecting the rights of identity theft victims and also understand the rights and remedies that may be available to you under federal and state laws.
+Fortunately, many resources can help you recover from identity theft and protect your identity in the future.
+Identity theft attorneys have experience with protecting the rights of identity theft victims.
+They understand your rights and remedies under state and federal laws.

 What Is Identity Theft?

 Identity theft is a form of identity fraud that involves using someone else's personal information.
 Federal law defines identity theft as the knowing transfer, possession, or use of "a means of identification of another person."

 Identity theft and identity fraud are often used interchangeably.
 But, identity fraud is a broad category of crimes involving false identification.

 Identity thieves don't have legal authority to use your information.
 Yet, they use it for an activity that violates federal law or is a felony under state law.
 For example, the thief may use it to withdraw money from your bank account.

 Identity thieves use various methods to get personal information, including: